 Dr. Tokunbo Alli is a goal driven physician with a keen interest in public health/ preventive medicine.
-He received his postgraduate degree in Public Health from the prestigious Yale University School of Public Health, CT, USA, with a core focus on Health Policy an Healthcare Management.
+He received his postgraduate degree in Public Health from the prestigious Yale University School of Public Health, CT, USA, with a core focus on Health Policy and Healthcare Management.
 He is also an Alumni of the Harvard School of public health Global Health Delivery program.

-His major areas of interest include Universal Healthcare Coverage, Managed Care, Health Policy and health insurance; Health insurance has been identified as the major factor to achieving Universal Health Coverage globally.
-He has worked as a Medical officer of health at different times and began his Health insurance career as a Policy Analyst at the Connecticut Health Insurance Exchange that was set up to Implement the Universal health coverage program in the US (Obama Care).
+His major areas of interest include Universal Healthcare Coverage, Managed Care, Health Policy and health insurance as a tool in achieving Universal Health Coverage.
+Having begun his career as a Medical officer, he now focuses on universal healthcare delivery and began his Health insurance career as a Policy Analyst at the Connecticut Health Insurance Exchange that was set up to Implement the Universal health coverage program in the US (Obama Care).

 On his return to Nigeria, he joined AXA Mansard Health Insurance limited as the Head of the medical claims team; he is presently runs the medical operations of the business and supports the business development team to create value to all clients and stakeholders.